karlkh99/anxiety/scenes/act1.md

 (...300)

-n: AND THIS IS THE HUMAN'S ANXIETY
+n: JA SEE ON INIMESE ÄREVUS

-n: _YOU_ ARE THE ANXIETY
+n: _SA_ ON THE ÄREVUS

 {{if window.localStorage.continueChapter=="replay"}}
 (#act1_replay)